Skip to main content

 Admission/Retention Requirements

-All incoming undergraduate students are initially enrolled in the B.A. or B.S. programs, depending on their interests.
-Those who wish to apply to the B.F.A. program do so no earlier than the first semester during their sophomore year.
+All incoming undergraduate students are initially enrolled in the B.A. or B.S. degree programs based on their majors and interests.
+Those interested in the B.F.A. programs may first apply during their sophomore year.

 Course Finder